 - You’re interested in those steps, but never find out.

-5 Brilliant Questions to Create a Killer Legal Industry Case Study
+5 Brilliant Questions to Create a Killer Legal Tech Case Study

 These questions form your story’s basic outline.
 Their answers create the story’s overarching theme.
 These questions help produce a complete narrative for a powerful story that hits all the right notes.